suncoast-devs/handbook/lessons/full-stack-build-an-app/13-create-reviews.md

 })
 ```

 Notice that we include, by default, the related restaurant id.
-This will be
+Including the
-required by the API to associate the review to the correct restaurant.
+restaurant's id will be required by the API to associate the review to the
+correct restaurant.

 We will also have to change `const id = params.id` to
 `const id = Number(params.id)` to ensure that the `id` value is an integer since